ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 timestamp), the public share sent to each Aggregator, and the recipient's encrypted input share.
 Let `task_id`, `metadata`, `public_share`, and `encrypted_input_share` denote these values, respectively.
 Given these values, an aggregator decrypts the input share as follows.
-First, the aggregator looks up the HPKE config and corresponding secret key indicated by `encrypted_input_share.config_id`.
-If not found, then it marks the report share as invalid with the error `hpke_unknown_config_id`.
-Otherwise, it constructs an `InputShareAad` message from `task_id`, `metadata`, and `public_share`.
+First, it constructs an `InputShareAad` message from `task_id`, `metadata`, and `public_share`.
 Let this be denoted by `input_share_aad`.
-It then decrypts the payload with the following
+Then, the aggregator looks up the HPKE config and corresponding secret key indicated by `encrypted_input_share.config_id` and attempts decryption of the payload with the following procedure:
-procedure:

 ~~~
 plaintext_input_share = OpenBase(encrypted_input_share.enc, sk,